MScanter/miles-coder/README.md

 ### Context Length Detection

-The context usage indicator (e.g., `ctx 45% [████░░░░░░]`) shows how much of your allowed context is being used.
+The context usage indicator (e.g., `ctx left 45% [████░░░░░░]`) shows how much context remains.
 The system attempts to detect the model's context window in the following order:

 1. **API Detection** (preferred): Queries the provider's `models.retrieve()` or `models.list()` endpoint
 2. **Hardcoded Config** (fallback): Uses the built-in model configuration table in `model_config.py`